-While doggies may not look or feel nice, they are actually quite common.
-The other great news is that they are rarely an indication of other important health concerns.
+While doggies may not look or feel nice, they are pretty standard.
+The other great news is that they rarely indicate other essential health concerns.

 Most dogs disappear in one or two weeks, but people generally look for how to get rid of a dog quickly.

-Most of the dogs are near the edge of the eyelid and look very similar to a small grain or boil.
+Most dogs are near the edge of the eyelid and look very similar to a small grain or boil.
 It is common for a dog to be filled with pus.
-Most people tend to have only one dog at a time, but it is possible to have multiple dogs at a time.
+Most people tend to have only one dog at a time, but it is possible to have multiple dogs.

 - A red bump on the eyelid (similar to a boil or pimple) often with a center full of pus.